chipsalliance/chisel/docs/src/cookbooks/cookbook.md

 Verilog has "case equality" (`===`) and inequality (`!==`) operators.
 They are typically used to ignore unknown (`X`) values in assertions.

-Chisel does not support SystemVerilog `X` directly, but it is possible to check if a value is `X` with `chisel3.util.circt.isX`.
+Chisel does not support Verilog `X` directly, but it is possible to check if a value is `X` with `chisel3.util.circt.isX`.
 `isX` is commonly used to guard assertions against `X` which gives similar behavior to Verilog case equality.

 ```scala mdoc:silent:reset